Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: The age-old question of how to report effects

-Section~\ref{sec:formalization-and-key-contributions} starts with a didactic clinical example to introduces the question, the notation, and our main results.
-Reading it suffices for an executive summary of the paper.
-For the mathematical underpinnings, each of the following sections (Section \ref{section:causal-metrics-properties}-\ref{sec:generalization}) is dedicated to one of the three contributions exposed in Section~\ref{sec:formalization-and-key-contributions}.
-Section~\ref{section:causal-metrics-properties} first clarifies and discusses typical properties of causal measures such as treatment effect homogeneity, heterogeneity, and collapsibility and then explicitly links collapsibility with generalizability (\textit{i.e.} re-weighting of local effects to get the population effect).
-In Section~\ref{section:generative-models}, we reverse the thinking; we propose to start from a non-parametric generative model of the outcome, and then observe what each measure captures.
-This approach leads to a new view on treatment effect heterogeneity: accounting for covariates that may act as treatment effect modulators, as opposed to those that only affect baseline levels.
-Section~\ref{sec:generalization} presents the consequences on the generalizability of a causal measure.
-We show that some measures are easier to generalize, in the sense that they require adjustment only on the treatment effect modulators introduced in Section~\ref{section:generative-models}, and not on all shifted prognostic covariates.
-Section~\ref{sec:simulations} illustrates the takeaways through simulations.
+Section~\ref{sec:formalization-and-key-contributions} starts with a didactic clinical example to introduce the questions, the concepts, the notations, and our main results.
+Our four contributions are detailed in Section~\ref{sec:formalization-and-key-contributions} and summarized below.
+In Section~\ref{section:causal-metrics-properties}, we review, clarify, and demonstrate typical properties of causal measures, such as treatment effect homogeneity, heterogeneity, and collapsibility.
+In Section~\ref{section:generative-models}, we show that for any causal measures there exists a discriminative model such that the conditional average treatment effect captures the treatment effect.
+We also show that among collapsible measures, only the Risk Difference can disentangle the treatment effect from the baseline at both strata and population level (CATE and ATE), for general settings.
+On the contrary, we exhibit specific settings in which some causal measures are able to disentangle the treatment effect from the baseline.
+More precisely, we study a model for binary outcome inspired by the example of the Russian Roulette, in which the Risk Difference depends on the baseline, but the Survival Ratio is constant.
+Section~\ref{sec:generalize} presents the consequences on the generalizability of causal measures.
+We show that the Risk Difference is easier to generalize, in the sense that it requires adjustment only on the shifted treatment effect modulators introduced in Section~\ref{section:generative-models}, and not on all shifted prognostic covariates, i.e.\ variables both predictive of the outcome and with a different distribution between populations.
+Other causal measures can be generalized in some very specific settings (e.g., homogeneous treatment effect).
+Section~\ref{sec:simulations} illustrates the takeaways through simulations. \\

+As this paper builds on a prolific and diverse literature, we differentiate our original contributions from previously-known results.
+For this purpose, all definitions, assumptions, and lemmas from prior work contain an explicit reference in their title, while those without are original contributions.